 Depending on your country, Etsy might require that you provide a credit card for identity authorization purposes.
 You'll also need a card on file so Etsy can charge you for selling fees.

 BOOM!
 Your shop is open!

 Before you start celebrating, we still have some important work to do.

 So you have an Etsy shop.
 Now what?
 Just like your favourite brick-and-mortar stores, your digital shop needs to be easy to find, beautifully curated, intuitively organized, and fresh.
 Here are a few more things you can do to ensure your shop is as successful as possible.

-- Set your policies: Try to anticipate any questions potential buyers might have and answer them here.
-Outline your manufacturing, processing, shipping, and payment processes and include an estimated processing and shipping time so that your buyers have a clear idea of how long it'll take for their items to arrive.
-Detail your returns and exchanges policy, and the payment methods you accept.
+- Set Your Policies: Try to anticipate any questions potential buyers might have and answer them here.
+Outline your manufacturing, processing, shipping, and payment processes and include an estimated processing and shipping time so your buyers have a clear idea of how long it'll take for their items to arrive.
+Detail your return and exchange policy, and the payment methods you accept.
 By answering questions upfront you greatly increase the chance of customers making a confident purchase.

-- Add sections: If it's appropriate, group your items into categories so that buyers can more easily search through your products.
+- Add Sections: If it's appropriate, group your items into categories so buyers can more easily search through your products.
 Like a navigation bar, sections will appear on the left side of your homepage and include the number of products within each category.

-- Add an about section: Have fun with this.
-Tell your business's origin story in a way that reflects Etsy's values and promotes transparency.
+- Add an About Me Section: Have fun with this.
+Tell your origin story in a way that reflects Etsy's values and promotes transparency.
 Keep it light and genuine.
-This is also a good opportunity to list anyone who helps assists in your production or business behind the scenes.
+This is also a good opportunity to list anyone who helps assist in your production or business behind the scenes.
 Incorporate photos and video of your studio space or creative process, and add links to your store's social media profiles.

 And there you have it!

-You're officially an Etsy seller ready to make your first sale and maybe even apply to Etsy Made in Canada?!
+You're officially an Etsy seller ready to make your first sale and maaaaaybe even apply to Etsy Made in Canada!